-Rodney Harrison Spurns Tom Brady With Piping-Hot Jacoby Brissett Take
+NESN

 Jacoby Brissett was tremendous in Week 7, make no mistake.
 But does his four-touchdown performance Sunday in a 30-23 win over the Houston Texans make him the best quarterback in the AFC right now?

-We’ll wager most you probably leaned toward “no” on that question.
+We’ll wager most of you probably leaned toward “no” on that question.
 And if you did, Rodney Harrison apparently would like a word.

-The former New England Patriot had high praise for the former-Patriot, now-Indianapolis Colts signal caller during halftime of “Sunday Night Football.”
+The former New England Patriot had high praise for the former-Patriot, now-Indianapolis Colts signal-caller during halftime of “Sunday Night Football.”

 “Heck, I think he’s the best quarterback in the AFC right now. … Who’s outplaying him right now?
 Tell me who’s outplaying him,” Harrison said of Brissett, via NESN.com’s Doug Kyed.